 - In a medium bowl, combine the flour, baking soda, and salt, and set aside.

 - In a large mixing bowl, using an electric mixer fitted with a paddle or whisk attachment, cream the butter, sugar, and brown sugar, on medium-high speed for about 2-3 minutes.
 Add the egg and vanilla and mix until well combined and creamy, about 1 minute.
 Then add the flour mixture and mix on low speed just until incorporated, about 30-60 seconds.
 Mix in the white chocolate chips and macadamia nuts just until well distributed.
 Cover and chill for 1 hour.

 - Line 2-3 baking sheets with parchment paper and preheat the oven to 350°F (175°C).

-- Scoop 2 tbsp (45g) of cookie dough for each cookie and roll into even balls.
+- Scoop 2 tablespoon (45g) of cookie dough for each cookie and roll into even balls.
 Place 4 inches (10cm) apart on the prepared baking sheets and bake one sheet at a time for 10-11 minutes until the edges are lightly browned and set and the center looks pale, underbaked, and puffed.

 - Remove from the oven and let cool for 5-10 minutes until they are firm enough to move them.
 They continue baking on the baking sheets.
 Transfer to a cooling rack and let cool completely.
 Store in an airtight container at room temperature for up to 4 days or freeze for up to 3 months.